 If you believe your child may be abducted or that an imminent threat of abduction exists, there are important steps you must take quickly.
+Call law enforcement and inform them of your concerns.
 State and Federal Laws have been enacted which aim to protect children from abduction.
 The first step when the threat of abduction exists is to file a Petition with the Court to implement Child Abduction Prevention Measures.
 Upon the filing of that Petition the Court will act swiftly to hold an emergency hearing and assess whether a credible threat exists and whether abduction prevention measures should be implemented immediately.

 Because child abduction is recognized as a form of child abuse, if a Court finds evidence of a credible and imminent threat of abduction that violates parental rights or an existing Court Order, such a threat of imminent abuse could empower a Colorado Court to exercise temporary jurisdiction over a child not resident to Colorado.
 Such emergency jurisdiction would allow the Court to implement child abduction prevention measures until the proper Court can exercise jurisdiction and address the threat of abduction.